araobp/godot-virtual-showroom/README.md

 ## Projects

+Note: "gemini_api_key_env.txt" file (Gemini API key value) is ignored by .gitignore.
+You have to add the file.

 ### Virtual Showroom with GenAI

 I've confirmed that the Gemini API can be used from GDScript.

-Note: "gemini_api_key_env.txt" file (Gemini API key value) is ignored by .gitignore.

 <img src="docs/screenshot2.jpg" width=400>